How to bet on UFC 326: Holloway vs. Oliveira 2 on Saturday, fight card picks for FanDuel, DraftKings, BetMGM

 UFC 326 preview

 According to the oddsmakers, the closest fight to call on the main card will be between Drew Dober and Michael Johnson.
 Dober has lost four of his last six fights but is coming into UFC 326 off a win over Kyle Prepolec.
 Johnson is 24-19 in his MMA career but has won his last three fights, with two victories coming by decision.
-He's the -120 favorite while Dober is the +100 underdog.
+He's the +154 underdog while Dober is the -185 favorite.

 Bet UFC 326 at Fanatics Sportsbook, where new users get up to $1,000 in No-Sweat Bets in FanCash with the promo code CBSFAN: